Shah calls Rahul "tourist politician", blames Mamata for denial of citizenship to Matuas | Politics

 ''After people's mandate on May 2 (counting day), nobody will be left to take cut money, the government of syndicates will be no more there, the government that works for Bhaipo will be gone,'' he asserted.

+Exuding confidence about coming to power bagging more than 200 seats, Shah said, ''Didi's TMC will struggle to reach triple figures.''
+Later, while addressing a rally at Khardah, Shah assailed Banerjee for blocking central schemes in the state.

+''The central government wants to implement 115 schemes.
+But Didi is busy with 115 scams.
+She is only interested in making her nephew the chief minister,'' he said.

-The home minister assailed the TMC government for ''failing to check infiltrators who take away the jobs of our youths and food of our poor''.
+The home minister also alleged the TMC government had failed to check infiltration.

 ''Let alone illegal immigrants, not even a bird from across the border will be allowed to enter Bengal.
+They take away the jobs of our youth and food of poor.
 Not the TMC, neither the Left, nor the Congress....only BJP can stop infiltration,'' he asserted.

+''Modiji wants economic development of the state and Didi wants development of the infiltrators.
+Now you decide what kind of government you want,'' he said.

 He claimed the demography of Nadia district, which shares border with Bangladesh, had got altered because of infiltration.